cDenton1/cDenton1.github.io/_posts/2025-07-06-Decrypter.md

 ### callMod

-This function starts with a try for calling the module,
+This function starts with a try except for calling the module, it maps the chosen module from a list made while importing the modules and only returns false if there is an error.